 - EASY APPLICATION - Cable can be inserted through directly then tighten easily.
 No need for disassembly.

-- 100% MONEY BACK GUARANTEE - We GUARANTEE QUALITY.
+- QUALITY GUARANTEE - We GUARANTEE QUALITY.
 If you not satisfied with our product quality or unhappy with the purchase, please contact us Via email.
-We, LOKMAN gladly accept your return within 30 days after your purchase for FULL REFUND with no questions asked.

 These boxes are better options if you have more than two wires to run through the roof or if you’re going to add more wires in the future because they have multiple threaded openings.